 9. Location. - The location tells us where to find the source you're citing.
 For a chapter in a book or an article in a journal, the location will be a range of page numbers.
-(If you're citing the whole book and not a specific section in it, then the location is not necessary.)
 In a website, it will be the URL.
 If it's a physical object (like a national monument), then provide its physical location.